openstack/python-openstackclient/doc/source/command-objects/project.rst

     Return existing project

-    If the project already exist return the existing project data and do not fail.
+    If the project already exists return the existing project data and do not fail.

 .. _project_create-name:
 .. describe:: <name>